I’ve been telling stories of tomorrow since I was old enough to talk. Now I do it for audiences around the world.

 - The future of food

 How will business be affected by this age of High Frequency Change?
-What are the business models of the future?
-Tom addresses multiple aspects of future business in his work:
+I address multiple aspects of future business in my work:

 - Future of finance